ppalak29/fitness-form-coach/README.md

 ## How to use
 1. Open the app on your phone
-2. Prop phone somewhere with full body visible
+2. Prop phone somewhere with lower body visible
 3. Stand SIDEWAYS to camera
 4. Stand still for 2 seconds
 5. Start squatting!